Why Choose WordPress Over Website Builders Like Squarespace and Wix?

 Aside from website builders paying money to be at the top of Google Search with Google AdWords, the technical details of why this is happening

 WordPress POWERS the internet.

-At the time of writing this article in early 2019, the latest version of WordPress had been downloaded more than 65 million times.
-For context, the current version of WordPress was released less than two months ago.
+At the time of writing this article, the latest version of WordPress had been downloaded nearly 77 million times.
+For context, the current version of WordPress was released about 6 months ago.
 Fortune 500 companies that use WordPress for their websites include The Walt Disney Company, Microsoft News Center, SONY Music, and Target’s Pulse Blog.

 According to Australian technology firm BuiltWith, of the top 1 million most-trafficked websites, 35% run on WordPress.
 The second most popular CMS used is Drupal, at just over 3%.
 Website builders combined for less than 3% of the top 1 million most popular websites on the internet.

 You have UNLIMITED DESIGN and CUSTOMIZATION options

 There are virtually no barriers on the design front when you build a website with WordPress.

 You can start with a theme/template and fully customize it, you can start from scratch with no template, or you can do something in between – my preference.